 Does Medicare cover the cost of stair lifts?
-It is logical to begin here as it is a common question relevant to most American seniors.
-The short, uncomplicated answer is, for all practical purposes, Medicare does not pay for stair lifts, but Medicare Advantage plans may cover the cost.
+It is logical to begin here, as it is a common question relevant to most American seniors.
+The short, uncomplicated answer is, for all practical purposes, original Medicare does not pay for stair lifts, but Medicare Advantage plans may cover the cost.

-The one possible exception to this rule in regards to original Medicare.
-Original Medicare might pay for a small portion of the cost if the stair lift has an elevating seat which helps the rider to sit down and get up from the chair safely.
+There is one possible exception to this rule in regards to original Medicare.
+Original Medicare might pay for a small portion of the cost if the stair lift has an elevating seat, which helps the rider to sit down and get up from the chair safely.
 However, such a feature would only be available in a high-end stair chair, which would cost considerably more than the amount original Medicare would reimburse the purchaser.
-In other words, the amount of financial assistance would be less than the additional cost for a stair lift which has that feature.
+In other words, the amount of financial assistance would be less than the additional cost for a stair lift that has that feature.

 Medicare supplemental insurance policies also do not cover stair lifts.
 These policies are intended to help with co-payments and deductibles for goods and services covered by original Medicare.
 Since, original Medicare does not help, neither would a Supplemental or Medigap policy.

 As Medicaid policies are different in every state, it is difficult to make a general statement about Medicaid's coverage of stair lifts.
 Furthermore, Medicaid offers multiple programs in each state, making the answer still more complicated.
 However, if we limit the discussion to Medicaid's policy for the elderly and / or disabled who are living in their homes, the probable answer is yes, Medicaid will likely cover the cost for medically necessary, stair lifts provided they enable individuals to remain living in their homes and avoid nursing home placement.